mokalketan203-code/NeuralShield-AI/README.md

-# 🛡️ SafeGuard: AI-Based Phishing Email Detector
+# 🛡️ NeuralShield-ai: AI-Based Phishing Email Detector

 ## 📌 Overview
-SafeGuard is a Machine Learning-powered application designed to detect phishing emails with high accuracy.
+NeuralShield-ai is a Machine Learning-powered application designed to detect phishing emails with high accuracy.
 It analyzes email content, extracts suspicious links, and highlights trigger words used in social engineering attacks.

 ## 🚀 Features
 * **AI Detection:** Uses a Naive Bayes Classifier (94.6% Accuracy) to classify emails as "Safe" or "Phishing".